-In terms of digital-only banks, popular Canadian players include Tangerine, a subsidiary of Scotiabank (TSX:BNS), and Simplii, a subsidiary of CIBC (TSX:CM).
+In terms of digital-only banks, some examples include popular Canadian players such as Tangerine, a subsidiary of Scotiabank (TSX:BNS), and Simplii, a subsidiary of CIBC (TSX:CM).
 In the US, there are Ally (NYSE:ALLY) and Finn, a subsidiary of Chase (NYSE:JPM).
-In Asia, the Hong Kong Monetary Authority granted eight digital banking licenses in May 2019 to companies including Tencent Holdings (HKEX:0700) and Alibaba (NYSE:BABA).
+In Asia, the Hong Kong Monetary Authority granted eight digital banking licenses in May 2019 to companies including Tencent Holdings (HKEX:0700) and Alibaba (NYSE:BABA,OTC Pink:BABAF).

-Of course, there are other factors that are contributing to the fintech market’s rising success: Artificial intelligence (AI), for example, is emerging as an instrumental feature in the fintech market.
-Mark Cuban, a self-made billionaire, has said that fast computer processors and larger data sets may very well push AI “into a wealth of industries and services.”
+Many factors are contributing to the fintech market’s success.
+Artificial intelligence (AI), for example, is emerging as an instrumental feature.
+Mark Cuban, a self-made billionaire, has said that faster computer processors and larger data sets may very well push AI “into a wealth of industries and services.”

 Fintech investment is also focusing on small businesses.
-As Forbes has reported, in the US, there are over 27.9 million small businesses in operation, accounting for close to half of the country’s GDP.
+As Forbes has reported, there were over 27.9 million small businesses operating in the US in 2019, accounting for close to half of the country’s GDP.

-The NASDAQ is also getting in on the action.
+The NASDAQ has gotten in on the fintech action too.
 In April 2017, the exchange announced plans to make minority investments of US$1 million to US$10 million through its NASDAQ Ventures program, with a focus on blockchain, machine learning, AI, data, analytics and content aggregation.
-In January 2019, the program invested US$20 million into private blockchain company Symbiont.
+It has gone on to invest in companies like Symbiont and PureStream Trading Technologies.

 “Blockchain technology offers a secure, fast, and cheaper medium of carrying out online transaction and online transfer of information without the need of third party verification,” a BIS Research report states.
 “The adoption of blockchain technology in financial services sector has gained traction.”

-For its part, KPMG has said that blockchain has moved beyond the “experimentation” phase, while terming payments and regtech the “most mature” subsectors of fintech.
-The firm projects a “strong outlook” for the sector as significant funds are set to be injected into various subsectors of fintech.
+For its part, KPMG believes blockchain has moved beyond the “experimentation” phase, while terming payments and regulatory technology the “most mature” subsectors of fintech.
+The firm has a strong outlook for the sector as significant funds are set to be injected into various subsectors of fintech.

 There are a number of ways for investors to step into the fintech sector, including exchange-traded funds (ETFs), which are typically seen as a good way to get broad exposure to a sector.
 Examples include:

-For those who want to invest in specific stocks, there are a number of major fintech players in the market that have not yet been mentioned, including Broadridge Financial Solutions (NYSE:BR) and Fiserv (NASDAQ:FISV).
-Click here to view our list of Canadian fintech players.
+For those who want to invest in specific stocks, there are a number of major fintech players that have not yet been mentioned, including Broadridge Financial Solutions (NYSE:BR) and Fiserv (NASDAQ:FISV).

 This is an updated version of an article originally published by the Investing News Network in 2017.